Kick101/vaults/Ideas and Improvements/ISC2/Mike Chappel.md

 #### Configuration management
 It ensures that systems are configured similarly, configurations are known and documented.
 It consists of identification, baseline, change control, and verification and audit.
+- __identification:__ Baseline identification of a system and all its components, interfaces and documentation.
+- __Change control:__ An update process for requesting changes to a baseline, by means of making changes to one or more components in that baseline.
+A review and approval process for all changes.
+This includes updates and patches.
+- __Verification and audit:__ A regression and validation process, which may involve testing and analysis, to verify that nothing in the system was broken by a newly applied set of changes.
+An audit process can validate that the currently in-use baseline matches the sum total of its initial baseline plus all approved changes applied in sequence.
 - __baselines:__ ensures that systems are deployed with a common baseline or starting point, and imaging is a common baselining method.
 - __updates:__
 - __patches:__

+#### Change Management
+- Request for change
+- Approval
+- Rollback